savannahghi/pro_health_360_daktari/CONTRIBUTING.md

 #### Local development

-`BeWell-Proessional-Community-Edition` and all packages can be developed locally.
+`AfyaMoja` and all packages can be developed locally.
 For instructions on how to do this, (develop, test & deploy) see the project's readme file

 ### Pull Requests